suejinkim20/data-matters-website-with-tinacms/README.md

 - **courses**
     + new fields: path
 - **schdules**
-    + new fields: path, startDate
+    + new fields: path, start_date

 Additional fields whose values can be derived from the existing content fields should be added at this step.
 The goal is to reduce/eliminate redundancy, which help keep a clean code base.
 The benefit extends beyond the developer experience, though.
 We also want to minimize the effort required from content managers.
 To this end, most data massaging--especially computationally complex and reused derivations--should be done at this step, during the build, in `gatsby-node.js`, not in the client, with React.

+See Gatsby's documentation on [Customizing the GraphQL Schema](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/) for details on how this is done.

 ## Feature Development

-ensuring the UI stays predictable is key to it sustainability and success. to help increase the probability of producing a stable application, we'll adhere to a test-driven workflow.
+Ensuring the UI stays predictable is key to its sustainability and success.
+To help increase the probability of producing a stable application, we'll adhere to a test-driven workflow.

 ### Workflow

-test content generators should be kept up-to-date with the core code base. in fact, it should be the first part of the code that gets touched. this workflow should be followed when developing new features that involve data changes.
+The test content generators should be kept up-to-date with the core code base.
+In fact, this should be the first part of the code that gets touched when developing a new feature.
+This workflow should be followed when developing new features that involve data changes.

-1. define feature and associated data alterations.
+1. Define feature and associated data alterations.
-2. write tests (in `src/test/`) that will validate the desired data structure.
+2. Write tests (in `src/test/`) that will validate the desired data structure.
-  + note that this test will fail at this point (with both real and test content) as the content remains untouched.
+  + Note: This test will fail at this point (with both real and test content) as the content remains untouched.
-3. add functionality to `src/test/content-generator.js` to create content with the desired structure, *i.e.*, when `npm run generate` is executed.
+3. Add functionality to `src/test/content-generator.js` to create content with the desired structure, *i.e.*, when `npm run generate` is executed.
-4. test with newly generated test data (`npm run test!`).
+4. Test with newly generated test data (`npm run test!`).
-5. build UI support for restructured test content.
+5. Build UI support for restructured test content.
-6. modify real content to desired new structure.
+6. Modify real content to desired new structure.
-7. verify / remediate UI.
+7. Verify / remediate UI.

-adhering to this workflow means any developer can spin up a local instance of the application with realistic test data at any time. this provides a consistent way to test new UI features against a suite of edge cases and tests that satisfy the requirements of the UI, including edge cases.
+Adhering to this workflow means any developer can spin up a local instance of the application with realistic test data at any time.
+This provides a consistent way to test new features against a suite of content that satisfies the requirements of the UI, including edge cases.
+The test suite will mature alongside the code base, helping to enforce structure requirements along the way.

+# 🎁 Building for Production

+Build a production bundle of this application with `npm run build`.
+The bundle will reside in the `public` directory.

+Test the built application with `npm run serve`, which will serve the application at http://localhost:9000/.

+Deployment notes TBD.